benjaminion/upgrading-ethereum-book/src/book.md

 #### Sync committee rewards

 Once every [256](/part3/config/preset#epochs_per_sync_committee_period) epochs (27.3 hours), [512](/part3/config/preset#sync_committee_size) validators are selected to participate in the sync committee.
 For any given validator this will happen rarely; with 300,000 validators, the expected interval between being chosen for duty is around 22 months.
-However, during the 27 hour period of participation the rewards are relatively very large.
+However, during the 27-hour period of participation the rewards are relatively very large.

 [TODO: link to explanation of sync committees when done]::